 Brexit team: political connections

-SPB says its team to help steer clients through Brexit uncertainty includes:
+SPB says that its team to help steer clients through Brexit uncertainty includes:

 - 'sitting members of the UK Parliament, former United States Trade Representative and WTO officials, Members of the European Parliament and senior regulators, as well as European Free Trade Association (EFTA) officials, ex-ambassadors and national government ministers.

-It isn't clear which UK Parliamentarians it currently employs.
+It also isn't clear which UK Parliamentarians it currently employs.

 It employed Conservative MP Jake Berry until he was appointed Northern Powerhouse Minister (for the Department of Communities and Local Government) in June 2017.
 Berry also accepted a donation of £10,000 in December 2015 from the firm for the sponsorship of a private party for MPs, which Berry co-hosted with three other MPs.
 In June 2015, Berry – then PPS to Greg Hands, spoke at a SPB panel discussion on ‘Conservative Party Manifesto Pledges – What Will the Impact be for the UK Real Estate Market’.